FogelAI/babel-plugin-transform-barrels/README.md

 This Babel plugin transforms indirect imports through a barrel file (index.js) into direct imports.

 ### Note
-This plugin is intended for developers who use barrel files (index.js) with dynamic imports and/or CSS imports in their code when using the Webpack bundler or Jest.
-I don't know if it's needed to use in other bundlers such as Parcel, Rollup Vite and etc.
+This plugin is intended for developers who use barrel files (index.js) with the Webpack or Vite bundlers, or when running tests with Jest.
+I don't know if it's beneficial to use with other bundlers such as Parcel, Rollup, etc.

 ## Example